garystafford/microservice-docker-demo-user/README.md

 # microservice-docker-demo-user
 #### Introduction
-One of a set of Java Spring Boot microservices, for an upcoming post on scaling Spring Boot microservices with the latest Spring and Docker features.
+One of a set of Java Spring Boot services, for an upcoming post on scaling Spring Boot microservices with the latest Spring and Docker features.

 #### Technologies
 * Java
 * Spring Boot
 * Gradle
 * MongoDB
+* Consul
-* Spring Cloud Config Server
+* Spring Cloud Config Server (migrating to Consul)
 * Spring Cloud Netflix Eureka
 * Spring Boot with Docker

-#### Commands
+#### MongoDB
 Common MongoDB Commands
 ```bash
 mongo # use mongo shell